FelixHenninger/lab.js/docs/tutorial/functional.rst

   This page is undergoing major revisions and updates, and parts are missing.
   We're actively working on this, so please check back in a bit.
-Also, please be invited to send us a line or two, we've probably got at better working version that we can share, or we can help you get started directly.
+Also, please be invited to send us a line or two, we've probably got a better working version that we can share, or we can help you get started directly.

   Sorry for the trouble!